Riding (division): Yorkshire

 Although no longer having any administrative role, the ridings of Yorkshire still play a part as cultural entities – they are used for the names of a number of groups and organisations and some people in Yorkshire associate themselves with one riding or another (see current usage of West Riding of Yorkshire).
 Winifred Holtby's 1936 novel South Riding and its adaptations were set in a fictional fourth riding.
 The title of the novel trilogy Red Riding by David Peace, set in Yorkshire, is a play on the word.

 The Yorkshire Ridings Society calls for wider recognition of the historic borders of Yorkshire.

 Lindsey, Lincolnshire

 The Parts of Lindsey, one of the Parts of Lincolnshire, also possessed ridings, in this case the North, West, and South ridings.

+The administrative county of the Parts of Lindsey was abolished on 1 April 1974 under the Local Government Act 1972, which reformed local government across England and Wales.

 Ireland

 The Grand Jury (Ireland) Act 1836 empowered the Lord Lieutenant of Ireland to divide Irish counties into ridings with separate assizes held in different towns.
 This was to allow County Tipperary to be divided in 1838 into a North Riding and South Riding, because the county town of Clonmel was inconveniently far south for jurors from the north.
 Nenagh became the North Riding's assize town.
 The ridings became separate administrative counties, with minor boundary adjustments, under the Local Government (Ireland) Act 1898, and were redenominated as counties "North Tipperary" and "South Tipperary" under the Local Government Act 2001.
 They were merged back into a single County Tipperary by the Local Government Reform Act 2014.

 County Cork had been divided in 1823 into East and West Ridings for quarter sessions and petty sessions, but not for assizes, and so had a single county council after the 1898 changes.
 County Galway from 1837 had East and West Ridings for Royal Irish Constabulary and county surveyor purposes.
 The Cork and Galway ridings became largely obsolete after independence in 1922, although the names "Cork East[/West] Riding" were used for the relevant Garda Síochána (police) divisions into the 1990s.